Goykhman/numbox/docs/numbox.core.work.rst

         def derive_w9(w3_, w4_, w7_):
             return (w4_ - w3_) / (abs(w7_) + 1e-5)

+This provides information of what pure inputs / end nodes are required to derive the given node as well as the logical sequence of steps (as indicated by the graph structure) to carry out the derivation.

 .. [#f1] Behind the scenes, :func:`numbox.core.work.builder.make_graph` compiles (and optionally caches) a graph maker with low-level intrinsic constructors of the individual work nodes inlined into it.
 All the Python 'derive' functions defined for the `Derived` nodes are compiled for the signatures inferred from the types of the derived nodes and their sources.
 .. [#f2] For numpy-compatible data types, additional utilities are available in :mod:`numbox.core.work.loader_utils`.